Femke Halsema: Member of the House of Representatives

 Between October 2003 and January 2004, Halsema was on maternity leave.
 She got twins.
 Marijke Vos, the vice-chair of the parliamentary party took over as party leader.
 After her return to the House of Representatives, Halsema started a debate about the course of the left in general and GroenLinks in particular.
 She claimed that her party was the last "left liberal party in the Netherlands".
 She called for increased cooperation with the Socialist Party, the Labour Party and GroenLinks, aiming at a left-wing majority government after the 2007 election.
 She asked Labour Party leader Wouter Bos to speak out in favour of such a cabinet, but he refused in order to allow for a possible coalition of the Labour Party and the Christian Democratic Appeal.
 In January 2006, she was elected "Liberal of the Year" by the Youth Organisation Freedom and Democracy, the youth organisation of the People's Party for Freedom and Democracy (VVD), because of her new political course, in particular where it came to reforming the welfare state.
 In June 2006, she was the only candidate for the top spot on her party's list.
 During the campaign, she published Linkse lente (Left-wing Spring), a book co-authored by Michiel Zonneveld, which blends her political vision and personal biography.
 In the 2006 election the party lost another seat.

 In 2007, she took over the private member's bill of Wijnand Duyvendak, who worked together with Niesco Dubbelboer of the Labour Party and Boris van der Ham of D66, to allow for a non-binding corrective referendum.
 In April 2010 the party congress voted against including the referendum in the party manifesto.

-In the run-up to the 2010 elections, Halsema's political profile rose: she was given the Thorbecke prize for political eloquence. and she was elected by Intermediair as the best candidate for Prime Minister.
+In the run-up to the 2010 elections, she was given the Thorbecke prize for political eloquence. and she was elected by Intermediair as the best candidate for Prime Minister.

 During the 2010 election, GroenLinks went from seven to ten seats.
 The party, under Halsema, negotiated with the VVD, the Labour Party and D66 to reach agreement on a new "Purple Plus"-government, but the negotiations failed.